Theology

 Mary Rute Gomes Esperandio

-PhD and Master’s in Theology from the School of Theology; degree in Pedagogy from the Regional University of Northwestern Rio Grande do Sul State; degree in Psychology from the University of Vale do Rio dos Sinos.
-She has experience in the area of theological teaching, with an emphasis on the interface between Psychology and Theology.
-Main Research areas: Contemporary Subjectivity, Subjectivity Processes, Psychology of Religion, Universal Church of the Kingdom of God, Sacrifice.
+Ph.D. and Master’s in Theology from the School of Theology; degree in Pedagogy from the Regional University of Northwestern Rio Grande do Sul State; degree in Psychology from the University of Vale do Rio dos Sinos.
+She has experience in theological teaching, emphasizing the interface between Psychology and Theology.
+Main Research areas: Contemporary Subjectivity, Subjectivity Processes, Religious Psychology, Universal Church of the Kingdom of God, Sacrifice.

 Rudolf von Sinner

 Of Swiss origin and naturalized Brazilian, he holds a degree (1993) and a Doctorate in Theology (2001), both from the University of Basel, Switzerland, and a Habilitation in Systematic Theology from the University of Bern, Switzerland (2010).
-Before moving to Curitiba to become a professor at PUCPR, where he serves both the PPGT and the Postgraduate Programme in Human Rights and Public Policies (PPDGH) and is, today, head of the Postgraduate Programme in Theology, he was professor of Systematic Theology, Ecumenism and Inter-religious Dialogue at Faculdades EST (formerly Escola Superior de Teologia) at São Leopoldo, Rio Grande do Sul, Brazil, where he also served as vice-rector for Postgraduate Studies and Research and founding director of the Ethics Institute (2003-19).
-Since 2013, he has been professor extraordinary in the Department of Systematic Theology and Ecclesiology at the Faculty of Theology of Stellenbosch University, South Africa.
-He holds a productivity in research scholarship from the Brazilian National Council for Scientifc and Technological Development (CNPq) and held research fellowships at the Center of Theological Inquiry (CTI) in Princeton (2007); the Lichtenberg-Kolleg at the University of Göttingen (2011) and with the Humboldt Foundation/CAPES at the Universities of Göttingen and Munich (three periods between 2013 and 2016).
-Visiting Professorships at the Biblical University of Costa Rica (2014 – Mackay Lectures); the University of Halle-Wittenberg (two periods between 2015 and 2016) and the Catholic Private University of Linz (2021).
-He is moderator of the Commission on Education and Ecumenical Formation of the World Council of Churches (WCC) and a member of the board of directors of the Globethics.net Foundation, where he also presides the Academic Committee.
-Currently, he is also the chairman of the Global Network of Public Theology (GNPT).
-His research areas are: Public Theology, Political Ethics, Bioethics, Ecumenical and Interreligious Hermeneutics, Religious Mobility, Pluralism, Contextual and Ecumenical Theology, Doctrine of the Trinity.
+Before moving to Curitiba to become a professor at PUCPR, where he serves both the PPGT and the Postgraduate Program in Human Rights and Public Policies (PPGDH) and is, today, head of the Postgraduate Program in Theology, he was Professor of Systematic Theology, Ecumenism and Inter-religious Dialogue at Faculdades EST (formerly Escola Superior de Teologia) in São Leopoldo, Rio Grande do Sul, Brazil, where he also served as vice-rector for Postgraduate Studies and Research and founding director of the Ethics Institute (2003-19).
+Since 2013, he has been a professor in the Department of Systematic Theology and Ecclesiology at the Faculty of Theology of Stellenbosch University, South Africa.
+He holds a research productivity scholarship from the Brazilian National Council for Scientific and Technological Development (CNPq) and held research fellowships at the Center of Theological Inquiry (CTI) in Princeton (2007); the Lichtenberg-Kolleg at the University of Göttingen (2011) and with the Humboldt Foundation/CAPES at the Universities of Göttingen and Munich (three periods between 2013 and 2016).
+Visiting Professorships at the Biblical University of Costa Rica (2014 – Mackay Lectures), the University of Halle-Wittenberg (two periods between 2015 and 2016), and the Catholic Private University of Linz (2021).
+He is the moderator of the Commission on Education and Ecumenical Formation of the World Council of Churches (WCC) and a member of the board of directors of the Globethics.net Foundation, where he presides over the Academic Committee.
+He is also the chairman of the Global Network of Public Theology (GNPT).
+His research areas are Public Theology, Political Ethics, Bioethics, Ecumenical and Interreligious Hermeneutics, Religious Mobility, Pluralism, Contextual and Ecumenical Theology, and Doctrine of the Trinity.

 Vicente Artuso

-PhD in Theology from the Pontifical Catholic University of Rio de Janeiro focused on Biblical Theology.
+Ph.D. in Theology from the Pontifical Catholic University of Rio de Janeiro focused on Biblical Theology.
 Master’s in Biblical Sciences from the Pontifical Biblical Institute of Rome.
-Degree in Philosophy from the University of Passo Fundo; degree in Theology from the Center for Higher Studies of the Society of Jesus.
-Main research areas: Exegesis of the Old and New Testament, Biblical Theology, Bible and Pastoral, Bible and Human Relations, Conflicts in Relationships between People and Leaders and Spirituality.
+Degree in Philosophy from the University of Passo Fundo and Theology from the Center for Higher Studies of the Society of Jesus.
+Main research areas: Exegesis of the Old and New Testament, Biblical Theology, Bible and Pastoral, Bible, Human Relations, Conflicts in Relationships between People and Leaders, and Spirituality.

 Waldir Souza